 Interest income is earned from investment of idle cash invested in pools and CD's.
-The investment rate for Fiscal 2022 is estimated to be 1.50%, providing revenues of \$1,530.
+The investment rate for Fiscal 2023 is estimated to be 3.50%, providing revenues of \$1,530.

-Personnel Services which includes salaries and benefits for Fiscal 2022 are projected to be \$403.888.
+Personnel Services which includes salaries and benefits for Fiscal 2023 are projected to be \$473,477.

-Materials and supplies expenditures are anticipated to be \$21,075 in Fiscal 2022.
+Materials and supplies expenditures are anticipated to be \$20,975 in Fiscal 2023.

 The Convention Center maintains sound equipment, heating and air conditioning equipment, and stage equipment.
-Fiscal 2022 expenditures are projected to be \$24,900.
+Fiscal 2023 expenditures for this category are projected to be \$46,900.

 Miscellaneous services include items such as electricity, heating fuel, building insurance, custodial services and other contract services.
-This category for Fiscal 2022 was estimated at \$149,503.
+This category for Fiscal 2023 was estimated at \$147,948.

 The Special Recreation Fund generates revenues from user charges and fees charged to participants in City sponsored league play such as baseball, softball, volleyball, basketball, gymnastics leagues and concession revenues.
-Total revenue is projected to be \$360,568 in Fiscal 2022.
-During the summer of 2020 Covid-19 impacted this fund negatively.
-Actual revenues for Fiscal year 2020 were \$153,966.
-However, sporting events have increased and Fiscal 2022 reflects that.
+Youth soccer has been added to the sporting events and is hoped to be a big success.
+Increase in recreation and sporting events has impacted revenues from revised 2022 revenues of \$398,486 to Fiscal 2023 of \$466,568.